AdobeDocs/experience-manager-cloud-service.sv-SE/help/forms/create-and-use-custom-functions.md

 >[!NOTE]
 >
-> Du kan kontrollera `error.log` -filen om fel som anpassade funktioner inte finns med i regelredigeraren.
+> Du kan kontrollera `error.log` om det finns fel i filen, t.ex. om anpassade funktioner inte visas i regelredigeraren.

 <!--The `error.log` file also displays the methods and parameters that are not supported for custom functions. -->